For info on the thematic structure, see the introduction page.

 9.524 Meleager's anger

-Homer reworks the story to make it fit the Iliadic situation: Meleager (Achilles) quarrels with his mother (Agamemnon) and refuses to fight until his wife (Patroclus) convinces him otherwise.
-Phoenix is, however, glaringly silent about the most noteworthy feature of the Meleager-story: the firebrand that represents his (Meleager's) life, which is thrown on the fire by his mother, killing him - reminding us of Patroclus' (= Achilles') funeral pyre and also of a hard fact: the hero and his proxy are a sacrifice.
+Homer reworks the story to make it fit the Iliadic situation: Meleager (Achilles) quarrels with his mother (Agamemnon) and refuses to fight until his wife (Patrocles) convinces him otherwise.
+Phoenix is, however, glaringly silent about the most noteworthy feature of the Meleager-story: the firebrand that represents his (Meleager's) life, which is thrown on the fire by his mother, killing him - reminding us of Patrocles' (= Achilles') funeral pyre and also of a hard fact: the hero and his proxy are a sacrifice.

 9.606 Achilles: "Zeus' honour is enough for me"

 Here Achilles gives proof of serious error, the kind that might get you scapegoated in some circumstances.
 His society is based on honour that comes from fellow-citizens.
 To say that Zeus' honour is enough for you is to place yourself outside society.
 It shows that you cross a line dividing the human and the divine.
-This is probably to be expected of a 'hemitheos', a half-god, but the 'Delphic' movement of which Homer is a part is concerned to unblur this dividing line.
+This is probably to be expected of a "hemitheos", a half-god, but the "Delphic" movement of which Homer is a part is concerned to unblur this dividing line.

 9.622 Aias' laconic comments